-There are, however, several people who not only aren’t afraid of heights, but they simply enjoy spending their time on high altitudes.
+There are, however, several people who not only aren’t afraid of heights, but they enjoy spending their time on high altitudes.

 If you are one of them, you probably take pleasure in feeling the adrenaline rush connected with being high up above the ground and admiring incredible views of the earth below.
 If this is the case, there are several job opportunities that you may want to consider.

 Here is a list of 10 Ideal Jobs for People who are Not Afraid of Heights:

 Spending most of your working day on the roof may not sound as daunting as some other high-altitude jobs.
 But considering having to deal with all the weather conditions, often with only a safety cord for security, it’s not a career choice for those who’d rather keep their feet firmly on the ground.

-Your responsibilities would be to determine the condition of the roof, choose the best solutions for your clients’ concerns, and estimate the possible costs, among others.
+Your responsibilities would be to determine the roof’s condition, choose the best solutions for your clients’ concerns, and estimate the possible costs, among others.
 As a roofer, you’ll also be expected to be in good shape, as this line of work demands that you perform many physically taxing activities.

 Average salary: $56,550/year

 More information: Canadian Roofing Contractors Association

-The first thing that comes to mind when thinking about the job of a firefighter is the heroic image of saving people from burning buildings, but fighting fires is not their only responsibility.
-They are usually the first group to arrive at the scene of road accidents, being the first responders means they may be expected to provide first aid to the victims.
-They also take part in search and rescue operations, prevent fire hazards by conducting inspections in buildings, and oversee fire drills.
+The first thing that comes to mind when thinking about a firefighter’s job is the heroic image of saving people from burning buildings, but fighting fires is not their only responsibility.
+They are usually the first group to arrive at the scene of road accidents.
+Being the first responders means they may be expected to provide first aid to the victims.
+They also participate in search and rescue operations, prevent fire hazards by conducting inspections in buildings, and oversee fire drills.